Adaptive Policies for Perimeter Surveillance Problems: Sequential Problem

 \subsection{Case (II): Known scaling of detection probabilities}

 In the second case we suppose that we do not know exactly what probability of successful detection each searcher has in each cell, but that we have some idea of how these detection probabilities change as the searchers are assigned more cells to search.
-If, for example, the searcher is a UAV moving back-and-forth over $l$ cells at a constant speed $s$, then the time between successive visits to a cell is $2l/s$, suggesting that the detection probability decays like $s/(2l)$ with the number of cells $l$.
+If, for example, the searcher is moving back-and-forth over $l$ cells at a constant speed $s$, then the time between successive visits to a cell is $2l/s$, suggesting that the detection probability may decay like $s/(2l)$ with the number of cells $l$.

-In order to be precise about this case we suppose that detection probabilities have the form where $\phi_{u}: \mathcal{A} \rightarrow [0,1]$ are known \emph{scaling functions}, and $\omega_{ku} \in (0,1] \enspace \forall k \in [K], u \in [U]$ are unknown \emph{baseline detection probabilities} - the probability of searcher $u$ detecting intrusions in cell $k$ given that is the only cell they are assigned to search.
+In order to be precise about this case we suppose that detection probabilities have the form where $\phi_{u}: \mathcal{A} \rightarrow [0,1]$ are known \emph{scaling functions}, and $\omega_{ku} \in (0,1] \enspace \forall k \in [K], u \in [U]$ are unknown \emph{baseline detection probabilities} - the probability of searcher $u$ detecting events in cell $k$ given that is the only cell they are assigned to search.
 Functions $\phi_{u}$ are assumed to be decreasing in the number of cells searcher $u$ must search.
 For instance, and as suggested in the preceding paragraph, one suitable function may be $\phi_u(\mathbf{a})=(\sum_{k=1}^K \mathds{I}\{a_k=u\})^{-1}$, the reciprocal of the number of cells the searcher $u$ is assigned.
-Searcher effectiveness may however decay more slowly as the number of cells assigned grows if for instance it takes a some time for intruders to cross the perimeter.
+Searcher effectiveness may however decay more slowly as the number of cells assigned grows if for instance events are visible for an extended period of time.